 I am an assistant professor in the Department of Classics at Berkeley, where I am also on the faculty of the Graduate Group in Ancient History and Mediterranean Archaeology.
 I previously taught at the University of Cincinnati and I was educated at Trinity College Dublin and Harvard.

-I study the religious and intellectual history of the Roman Republic and Early Empire.
-My first book, Legible Religion, was published in May 2016.
+My first book, Legible Religion, was published by Harvard University Press in May 2016.
 It argues that learned books that were written in the first century BCE by intellectuals like Varro, Cicero, Nigidius Figulus and a cast of Roman elites played an important role in the formation of the concept of “Roman religion”.
 As well as providing the first history of Roman books on traditional religion, I also address a much broader historical question of how we can understand the role of text in religion without relying on the concept of Scripture.

 Some of my work is linked from the Publications section of the CV page on this site.